UKHomeOffice/asl-conductor/README.md

 Example:
 `docker commit 36e9ae0c1ac6  aspel/postgres-snapshot:1.0.0`

 P.S.
-To allow data in database to be included in the docker container commit, it was necessary to override postgres' `PGDATA` environment variable to a value different from the default `/var/lib/postgresql/data`.
+To allow data in database to be included in the docker container commit, it was necessary to override the postgres `PGDATA` environment variable to a value different from the default `/var/lib/postgresql/data`.
 In our case, we used `/var/lib/postgresql/pgdata`